HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 The last three methods of the class are related to the serialization handling.
 The approach is very similar to what we saw for boxes: the methods *bytes()* and *parseBytes(byte[] bytes)* perform a "two-way conversion" into and from an array of bytes, while the *serializer()* method returns the serializer helper to operate with Scorex reader's and writer's.

-As we did with the CarBox, also here we have chosen to code the low level "byte handling" logic inside the two methods *bytes()* and *ParseBytes(byte[] bytes)*, keeping a very simple implementation for the serializer:
+As we did with the CarBox, also here we have chosen to code the low level "byte handling" logic inside the two methods *serialize()* and *parse(Reader reader)*, keeping a very simple implementation for the serializer: